ministryofjustice/hmpps-assess-for-early-release-ui/README.md

 `npm run start-feature` (or `npm run start-feature:dev` to run with auto-restart on changes)

+If there is an error with Node, try use `nvm use` which will ensure you are using the version of Node specified in the `.nvmrc` file

 <em>The server should startup normally and you should see something like this in the logs:</em>

 `14:26:46.498Z INFO Hmpps Assess For Early Release Ui: Server listening on port 3007`